Clubs and Organizations

 Student Government is the governing organization and representative of the student body, and its actions supersede those of all other student organizations and provides students with an active voice in the administrative and legislative matters concerning the student body.
 For more information contact us at email@example.com.

-SISTERS (Strong, Independent, Sisters, that Encourage, Respect, and Survive) build unity and trust between young ladies for the purpose of influencing an academic, professional, and social foundation that will establish long lasting relationships and future opportunities.
-For more information, please contact advisor Yulonda Bell at 863.297.1010 ext.
-5227 or firstname.lastname@example.org.
+SISTERS (Strong, Independent, Sisters, that Encourage, Respect, and Survive) build unity and trust between young ladies for the purpose of influencing an academic, professional, and social foundation that will establish long-lasting relationships and future opportunities.
+For more information, please contact advisor Yulonda Bell (WH) at firstname.lastname@example.org, Charity Garcia, Shavonda Harris, Ivy Patrick, or contact 863.297.1010 ext.
+5430.

 For more information, please contact advisor Merrybeth Etherton at 863.297.1010 X4068 or email@example.com.